Waters of the U.S. Action Center

 County-owned infrastructure potentially impacted by WOTUS designations

-The WOTUS definition directly impacts local governments as owners and operators of local infrastructure.
-Counties own and operate public safety water conveyances, stormwater municipal separate storm water sewer systems (MS4), green infrastructure construction and maintenance projects, water reuse and infrastructure, and emergency management readiness.
-Depending on the final definition of WOTUS, counties may need to apply for a federal permit to maintain or build new infrastructure projects.
+The WOTUS definition directly impacts local governments as owners and operators of local infrastructure, co-regulators and stewards of the environment.
+Counties own and operate public safety water conveyances, stormwater municipal separate stormwater sewer systems (MS4), green infrastructure construction and maintenance projects, water reuse and infrastructure, and emergency management readiness.
+Depending on whether a certain water meets the definition of WOTUS, counties may need to apply for a federal permit to maintain or build new infrastructure projects.